hydromatic/morel/README.md

 is a language extension to support relational algebra.
 It iterates over a list and generates another list.

 In a sense, `from` is syntactic sugar.
-For example, given a list of records
+For example, given `emps` and `depts`, relations defined as lists of records as follows

 ```
 val emps =